-GridView with custom Digg-like paging
+GridView with custom Digg-like pagination

 GridView is a great highly customizable ASP.NET control.
 Today I want to show, how to create derived control, which allows to add Digg-style pagination to your application.